 The generation of electric is to convert the mechanical energy into the electrical energy.
-Mechanical energy means that motors which makes the turbine turn.
-Electrical energy must be at definite value.
+Mechanical energy means-that motors which makes the turbine turn.

+Electrical energy must be at d¢:füiteiyalue.
 And also frequency must be 50Hz or at other countries 60Hz.
-The voltage which is generated (the output of the generator) is 11KV.
-After the station the lines which transfer the generated voltage to the costumers at expected value.
-These can be done in some rules.
-If the voltage transfers as it is generated up to costumers.
-There will be voltage drop and looses.
-So voltage is stepped up.
-When the voltage is stepped up, current will decrease.
+The voltage which is g~nerated (the output of the generator) is 1 lKV.
+After the station the lines which transfefthe generated voltage to the costumers at expected value.
+These can be done in some ruleS.
+Tfthe voltage transfers as it is generated up to costumers.
+When the voltage drop and lôose5.S0.voltage is stepped up.
+When the voltage is stepped to current will decrease.
 That is why the voltage is increased.
-This is done as it is depending on ohm's law.
-Actually these mean low current.
+This is done as it is depending the mean low current.
 Used cables will become thin.
-This will be economic and it will be easy to install transmission lines.
-If we cannot do this, we will have to use thicker cable.
+This will be easy to install transmission lines.
+If we cannot do this, we will have to the current each.

-To transfer the generated voltage these steps will be done.
-Generated voltage (11KV) is applied to the step-up transformer to have 66KV.
-This voltage is carried up to a sub-station.
-In this sub-station the voltage will be stepped-down again to 11KV.
-At the end the voltage stepped-down to 415V that is used by costumers.
-As a result the value of the voltage has to be at definite value.
-These;
+In the generated voltage these steps will be done.
+Generated voltage (1 IKV) is voltage to the step-up transformer to have 66KV voltage is carried up to a sub-station.
+In the voltage will be stepped-down again to 11KV.
+At the end the voltage will be stepped-down again to 11KV.
+At the end the voltage will be stepped-down to 415V that is used by costumers.
+As a result the value of the voltage has to be